Last updated: January 9, 2025

 Blue roans don’t require special care due to their coat color, but a little extra attention to their grooming and health can go a long way in keeping them looking and feeling their best.

-Coat-Specific Grooming Tips
+Grooming Tips for Blue Roans.

 - Shine Maintenance: Use a soft-bristled brush daily to distribute natural oils and enhance their unique sheen.
 Focus on lighter roan patches, which can attract dirt more easily.